nmclark2/TMT-NEAT/README.md

 # Version History

+# Version 1.5.2 - January 14, 2022
+- Fixes an issue with the Sample Loading Normalization parameter where SLN would always be skipped even if the user selected "Yes".
+The parameter works as intended now.

 # Version 1.5.1 - October 19, 2021
 - Fixes volcano plotting parameters for compatibility with EnhancedVolcano version > 1.4.